-The Centers for Medicare & Medicaid Services (CMS) Center for Medicare and Medicaid Innovation (the Innovation Center) is implementing a new initiative, Value in Opioid Use Disorder Treatment (Value in Treatment).
-Value in Treatment is a 4-year demonstration program authorized under section 1866F of the Social Security Act (Act), which was added by section 6042 of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act).
-The purpose of the demonstration, as stated in the statute, is to “increase access of applicable beneficiaries to opioid use disorder treatment services, improve physical and mental health outcomes for such beneficiaries, and to the extent possible, reduce [Medicare program expenditures].”
+The Centers for Medicare & Medicaid Services (CMS) Center for Medicare and Medicaid Innovation (the Innovation Center) implemented an initiative, Value in Opioid Use Disorder Treatment (Value in Treatment).
+Value in Treatment was a 4-year demonstration program authorized under section 1866F of the Social Security Act (Act), which was added by section 6042 of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act).
+The purpose of the demonstration, as stated in the statute, was to “increase access of applicable beneficiaries to opioid use disorder treatment services, improve physical and mental health outcomes for such beneficiaries, and to the extent possible, reduce [Medicare program expenditures].”
 Value in Treatment was implemented April 1, 2021.

 Background